 A relaxed performance is accessible for a range of audience members including autistic audiences, and audience members with sensory or communication conditions, or learning disabilities.

 Light and sound intensity levels are reduced to avoid risk of overwhelm.
 Doors remain open, and the space is judgement-free.
 Audience members are free to move around, make noise, and react/self sooth as they please.
 They may also take advantage of the designated quiet space and pre-show resources such as a Visual Story to support the visit.
-The performance is to be held in the Bunjil Place Studio.
+The performance is to be held in the Bunjil Place Theatre.